 - Cancer Protection

-The fiber in fig is cancer protective especially colon and breast cancer as studies indicate.
-The fig leaves also prevent growth of certain cancers.
+The fibre in figs is cancer-protective especially colon and breast cancer as studies indicate.
+The fig leaves also prevent the growth of certain cancers.

 - Benefits In Diabetes